 GeneCards Summary for S100B Gene

 S100B (S100 Calcium Binding Protein B) is a Protein Coding gene.
-Diseases associated with S100B include Syringoma and Middle Cerebral Artery Infarction.
-Among its related pathways are Activated TLR4 signalling and Signaling by ERBB4.
-GO annotations related to this gene include calcium ion binding and identical protein binding.
+Diseases associated with S100B include Malignant Peripheral Nerve Sheath Tumor and Neurofibroma.
+Among its related pathways are Neuroscience and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is S100A1.